News for the Internationalization Fund | Octagona Srl

 • Law 133/08, art.
 6, para.
 2, lett. c2 - First participation in fairs and exhibitions.

-Following the analysis of the laws, starting with the latter which represents the main novelty for the Internationalization Fund:
+An analysis of the laws follows, starting with the latter, which stands as the main novelty for Internationalization Fund:

 Law 133/08, art.
 6, para.
 2, lett. c2

-This concerns the new law whose purpose is to finance and incentivize participation in international fairs/exhibitions in non-EU markets.
-Here are the key points of this regulation:
+This is the new law whose purpose is to finance and incentivize participation in international fairs/exhibitions in non-EU markets.
+Following are the key points of this legislation:

 • Only SMEs with registered offices in Italy, either individually or in aggregate (ATI and Networks), are eligible for funding;

-• At the time of submitting the application, the company must provide a self-declaration stating that this is their first participation in a specific fair/exhibition.;
+• When submitting the application, the company must provide a self-declaration stating that this is the first participation in a specific fair/exhibition;

 • Fairs can only be in non-EU countries;

-• The maximum amount that can be financed is €100,000 for each SME or group of SMEs with the same owner; €300,000 for a group of SMEs with different owners (€200,000 in the case of two aggregated SMEs and €300,000 in the case of three or more aggregated SMEs);
+• The maximum amount that can be financed is €100,000 for each SME or aggregation of SMEs that can be traced back to the same ownership; €300,000 for the aggregation of SMEs that cannot be traced back to the same ownership (€200,000 in the case of two aggregated SMEs and €300,000 in the case of three or more aggregated SMEs);

-• The loan may cover up to 85% of the stated expenses, and the loan term is 4 years, including a 2-year grace period; the interest rate, as with other loan programs, is very low (currently 0.51%).
+• The financing can cover up to a maximum of 85% of the amount of expenses indicated, and the term of the financing is 4 years including 2 years of grace period; the interest rate, as with other financing laws, is very low (currently at 0.5%).

 Law 133/08, art.
 6, paragraph 2, lett. a